What To Do For Healing When You Miss Someone After A Breakup

 Getty/AnnaStills

-Navigating anger after a breakup
+Navigating anger and sadness after a breakup

 Losing a significant relationship can be disillusioning and disheartening, including when you've put time and emotions into it.
 The feelings you may be experiencing after a breakup could range from sadness to anger.
 When you are grieving a loss or missing someone, feelings of anger may not be uncommon.